thycotic/dsv-docs/product/03-setup/10-using-mult-profiles.md

 `thy cli-config read`

-## Using an Alternate Profile for Most CLI Actions
+## Using an Alternate Profile for a Specific CLI Action

-For a config with more than one profile, you can specify the profile to be used by default using this command:
+For a config with more than one profile, the profile used by default for any command will be the first profile created.
+However, you can override the default by specifying the profile to be used for a  command as a parameter:

 `thy secret read --path mysecret --profile developer`

 So commanded, the CLI will try to auth as the user specified in the `developer` profile and attempt to read the secret as that user.

-{ *this appears to just specify the profile to be used with that one command; what will set the default profile to be used for all commands?* }
+The CLI does not have a command to set the default for all commands moving forward.
+For that, you should edit the `.thy.yml` file in the home directory to change the profile set as the default.